-We receive a number of interesting questions from those researching different themes around the First World War and Everyday Life.
+We received a number of interesting questions from those researching different themes around the First World War and Everyday Life.
 In this section we share some of these topics with a wider audience.
-If you would like to respond to any of the thoughts below, or have sources or information which would be helpful then please follow this link to our community forum where we can start conversations which will enrich all our research. https://community.historypin.org/c/collection/first-world-war-centenary

 Q: How did women cope with everyday life during the First World War?
 Do you have any ideas for things we could explore?

 The subject of women and how they coped with life during the war offers a real range of topics to explore.
 The image of women during the war which often springs to mind is of smiling girls in munitions factories or on farms, but these were just a small number and women’s experiences were also tied in to their age, family responsibilities, economic situation, local geography, and a range of other factors which then as now might mean very different responses to the situations in which they found themselves.
 It is also worth bearing in mind that topics such as Conscientious Objection and Resistance to War are sometimes told as if they involved only men, but many women took a political stand against conscription and the war, and support networks relied on women for disseminating news, organising meetings and supporting the families of those who were imprisoned.